andyElking/diffrax_STLA/docs/usage/how-to-choose-a-solver.md

 - If the noise is commutative then [`diffrax.ItoMilstein`][] is a typical choice;
 - If the noise is noncommutative then [`diffrax.Euler`][] is a typical choice.
-- Often Itô SDEs can easily be converted to Stratonoivch SDEs by adding a correction term to the drift.
-In this case the Stratonovich solvers below are recommended.

 ### Stratonovich